karatelabs/karate/karate-core/README.md

 There are many ways to parameterize the driver config or perform environment-switching, read [this](https://stackoverflow.com/a/60581024/143475) for more details.

+Note [`callonce`](https://github.com/intuit/karate#callonce) is not supported for a `driver` instance.
+Separate `Scenario`-s that can run in parallel are encouraged.
 If you really want a long-running flow that combines steps from multiple features, you can make a `call` to each of them from the single "top-level" `Scenario`.
-But this is not recommended, Karate is designed to encourage short, independent tests, and parallel execution:

 ```cucumber
 Feature: main